What is Demonstrated Interest?

-4. Write to Them
+4. Write to Your Admissions Representative

 Or if you don’t have a chance to visit, but they are your top choice, write them a letter expressing your genuine desire to attend and include details on why you love their school while including any additional questions you may have.

-5. Apply Before the Deadline
+5. Apply Before the Admissions Deadline

 While applying early action or early decision shows a school that you are interested in attending, even applying a few weeks before the deadline can demonstrate your eagerness and enthusiasm.
 It also shows them that you are driven and organized enough to submit your application early.

 6. Write Well-Researched “Why Us” Essays

 There may be different versions of this, but the end goal is the same.
 The school is asking you to show them exactly why you want to study at their school, how you would take advantage of the resources and opportunities offered, and what you would contribute.

 In addition to potentially improving your chance for admissions, demonstrating interest helps you develop strong communication and networking skills.
 More importantly, it is an opportunity to show colleges that you’re more than an applicant, you’re a real person with a real interest in being part of their community.